silvercart/silvercart/docs/en/01_Techbase/01_Develop/04_Groupviews.md

 ![](_images/group_view_list.png)

-List view (SilvercartGroupViewList)
+List view (GroupViewList)

 ![](_images/silvercartgroup_view_tile.jpg)

-Tile view (SilvercartGroupViewTile)
+Tile view (GroupViewTile)

 ## How to set a default GroupView?
 - - -

 The default GroupView is set when a customer visits the site the first time.
 It is configured in SilverCart's _config.php and can be overwritten in any other _config.php.

-SilverCart's default settings for both, product groups and products, is the list view (SilvercartGroupViewList).
+SilverCart's default settings for both, product groups and products, is the list view (GroupViewList).

-To change the default, open your projects _config.php (e.g. /mysite/_config.php) and set the defaults by calling the static accessors of SilvercartGroupViewHandler:
+To change the default, open your projects _config.php (e.g. /mysite/_config.php) and set the defaults by calling the static accessors of GroupViewHandler:

 	:::php
+    use SilverCart\View\GroupView\GroupViewHandler;
+    use SilverCart\View\GroupView\GroupViewTile;
     // default GroupView for product groups
-	SilvercartGroupViewHandler::setDefaultGroupHolderView('SilvercartGroupViewTile');
+	GroupViewHandler::setDefaultGroupHolderView(GroupViewTile::class);
 	// default GroupView for products
-	SilvercartGroupViewHandler::setDefaultGroupView('SilvercartGroupViewTile');
+	GroupViewHandler::setDefaultGroupView(GroupViewTile::class);

 The default GroupView can be set to any other self implemented GroupView.